mne-tools/mne-python/doc/source/contributing.rst

 * Update the whats_new.rst file at the end, otherwise merge conflicts are guaranteed to occur.
 * Avoid **kwargs and *args in function signatures, they are not user friendly (inspection).
 * Avoid single character variable names if you can.
 They are not readable and often they don't comply with the builtin debugger.
 * Add at least some brief comment to a private function to help us guess what it does.
-For complex private functions please wirte a full documentation.
+For complex private functions please write a full documentation.

 Profiling in Python
 -------------------